ramblingsofadev/docs/console.md

 <h3 id="registering-commands">Registering Commands</h3>

-Before you can use the example command, you must register it so that the `Application` knows about it.
+Before you can use the example command, you must register it so that the application knows about it.
 Command handlers will only be resolved when they're called, which is especially useful when your handler is a class with expensive-to-instantiate dependencies, such as database connections.

 > **Note:** If you're using the application builder library, refer to [its documentation](configuration.md#component-console-commands) to learn how to register your commands to your app.